 - Updating the cryptographic keys on an already encrypted VM.

-- Integration with on-prem Key Management Service.
+- Integration with on-premises Key Management Service.

-Create Azure Key Vault and keys
+Create an Azure Key Vault and keys

 Enable the Azure Key Vault provider within your Azure subscription with Register-AzureRmResourceProvider, then create a resource group with New-AzureRmResourceGroup.
 The following example creates a resource group name myResourceGroup in the East US location:

 $rgName = "myResourceGroup" $location = "East US" Register-AzureRmResourceProvider -ProviderNamespace "Microsoft.KeyVault" New-AzureRmResourceGroup -Location $location -Name $rgName

 The Azure Key Vault holding the cryptographic keys and associated compute resources such as storage and the VM itself must all be in the same region.
 Create an Azure Key Vault with New-AzureRmKeyVault and enable the Key Vault for use with disk encryption.
 Specify a unique Key Vault name for keyVaultName as follows:

 $keyVaultName = "myKeyVault$(Get-Random)" New-AzureRmKeyVault -Location $location ` -ResourceGroupName $rgName ` -VaultName $keyVaultName ` -EnabledForDiskEncryption

 You can store cryptographic keys by using either software or Hardware Security Model (HSM) protection.
 A standard Key Vault only stores software-protected keys.
 Using an HSM requires a premium Key Vault at an additional cost.
 To create a premium Key Vault, in the preceding step add the -Sku "Premium" parameter.
 The following example uses software-protected keys since we created a standard Key Vault.